bookmarkbao/ep21-pronunciation/docs/summary/my-note.md

 ---

+- **/r/**
+  - 单词：right, from, really, try, great, friend, around, run, through, remember, wrong, three, room, bring, brother, real, problem, ready, pretty, drink

+- **/e/**
+  - 单词：get, well, let, yes, when, tell, them, then, never, said, help, again, friend, better, everything, ever, hello, remember, left, head

+- **/æ/**
+  - 单词：that, have, can, at, as, back, had, man, thank, happen, ask, after, than, last, hand, dad, bad, family, matter, actually

+- **/iː/**
+  - 单词：we, me, he, be, she, see, need, mean, people, really, please, even,these, feel, leave, keep

+- **/ɪ/**
+  - 单词：it, is, in, this, with, if, him, think, will, did, his, been, thing, give, little, into, kill, still, live, big

 - **/t/**
   - 单词：to, it, that, what, not, but, get, just, right, want, out, about, at, got, let, time, take, tell, too, talk